 Abstract

-Born on January 20th, 1942, Maria Huppert was born in Transylvania but moved to Germany at a young age where she worked in farms until adolescence when her family was sponsored to come to the United States in Cleveland, Ohio.
-When Maria Huppert first arrived in the country she was suffering from mumps and had to spend a short period of time quarantined in a hospital.
+Maria Huppert was born in Transylvania in 1942 but moved to Germany at a young age where she worked in farms until adolescence when her family was sponsored to immigrate to the United States.
+When Huppert arrived in the country she was suffering from mumps and had to be quarantined in a hospital.
 She did not speak English at the time.
-She and her family grew up in the United States with close ties to the Lutheran Church.
-During her time in American schools as a child she experienced verbal harassment from her peers due to her status as a German immigrant.
+She and her family were active in the Lutheran Church.
+During her time in American schools as a child, she experienced verbal harassment from her peers due to her status as a displaced person.
 She was able to best connect with people in the United States by keeping in touch with her ancestry and joining communities that had fellow ethnic Germans.

 Loading...